serenity-is/docs/api/js/corelib/classes/RemoteView.md

 `any`

-The response data from the server
+The response data from the server.

 #### Returns

 `boolean`

+False if the data could not be added.

 #### Implementation of